 For BCCs there are well recognised clinical and pathological subtypes that are of importance to the expert but of less value to students.
 So, you may across terms such as nodular BCC (as in the images above), superficial BCC and morphoeic BCC.
 These subtypes influence BCC behaviour and our management, but students do not need to delve deep into this topic.

 Nodular BCC: These are usually the classical BCC that are often shown in textbooks: the four images above are of classical nodular BCCs.
 The clinical and tumour margins are often well defined and excised using conventional surgical approaches, with low rates of recurrence.

-Morphoeic BCC: Defining the edge of these tumours is subject to considerable area, and they can sometimes be several centimetres larger than they first appear.
-This means that defining the edge to allow excision with appropriate margin may be impossible.
+Morphoeic BCC: Defining the edge of these tumours is often tricky (as it is ‘blurred’), and sometimes they can be several centimetres (yes, centimetres) larger than they first appear.
+This means that confidently defining the edge to allow an excision with the appropriate margin may be impossible.
 Mohs’ surgery would appear more appropriate (for a discussion of margins and Mohs’ surgery see this later chapter).

 Superficial BCC: These are relatively more common on the back and limbs.
 They do not show any significant induration and, as we will learn later, cryotherapy and chemotherapeutic agents may be more appropriate than surgery for some of these tumours.

 The images below — together with the ones you have already seen — give you a feel for the range of clinical presentations of BCCs.